Thinking of selling or just planning renovations — your home’s market value matters.

 Axess Law prepares the statement of adjustments and advises on any difference you may owe your lender between what you are qualified to borrow and the mortgage amount.

-Find out do I need a lawyer to refinance my mortgage in Ontario?
+Do I need a lawyer to refinance my mortgage in Ontario?

 Selling Your Home